-"My brother was involved in a car accident and sustained a serious brain injury that resulted in permanent disability.
-As a result.
-Cit nent disability.
-As a result of the accident, he received a large settlement, but because of his injury, I am concerned that he will not be able to manage this settlement, and I want to make sure that his needs are taken care of.
+"My brother was involved in a car accident and sustained a serious brain "My brother was involved in a car accident and sustained a serious brain injury that resulted in permanent disability.
+As a result of the accident, he received a large settlement, but because of his injury, I am concerned that he will not be able to manage this settlement, and I want to make that he will not be able to manage this settlement, and I want to make sure that his needs are taken care of.
 What can I do to help?"